Jolly-66/MapDepot/Skyrat/CentCom_Dock/README.md

 # Skyrats Central Command Dock
 The End of Round Shuttle dock was updated per Host Request, to be less of a big "fuck around and find out" area to a "peaceful conclusion" to the round.

+This eventually turned into an AutoMapper template!
+Which is fancy Skyrat lingo for "this map gets pasted onto /tg/s map during initialization"!

 [PR Link](https://github.com/Skyrat-SS13/Skyrat-tg/pull/14924)

 <details>